-The 2021-22 Paula Program Fund
+The 2023-2024 Paula Fund

 Background:

 Prologue has identified a need to ensure that the Prologue artistic program addresses and reflects on many issues and concerns as a result of the changing demographic in schools across the province.
-Therefore, the Paula Program Fund focuses on commissioning new programs for young audiences and/or adapting artist’s work to a virtual/digital platform for the Prologue Performing Arts roster.
+Therefore, the Paula Fund focuses on commissioning new programs for young audiences and/or adapting artist’s work to a virtual/digital platform for the Prologue Performing Arts roster.

-The Paula Fund(s) is named in recognition of the extraordinary contribution made by Paula & David Butterfield to Prologue to the Performing Arts’ Endowment Fund.
+The Paula Fund is named in recognition of the extraordinary contribution made by Paula & David Butterfield to Prologue to the Performing Arts’ Endowment Fund.
 Established in 2001, the fund was made available to artists and companies currently on Prologue’s roster to support the final stage of development of a new presentation for young audiences.
 Since its inception in 2001 the Funds have distributed $65,000 to 26 Prologue artists and companies.

 Objectives of the Fund:

-- To provide support for Prologue artists and companies to create new work.
+• To provide support for Prologue artists and companies to create new work

-- To support Prologue’s commitment to offer relevant and engaging performance experiences for young audiences across Ontario.
+• To support Prologue’s commitment to offer relevant and engaging performance experiences for young audiences across Ontario

 Source and Amount of the Fund: